Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Western Technical College

-Restrictions: Drones shall not be used to monitor or record areas with reasonable expectation of privacy including restrooms, locker rooms, residential areas, changing rooms, daycare facilities, health treatment areas, or sensitive institutional/personal information.
+Restrictions: Only instructional use, institutional use, or contractor work is permitted.
+Contractors performing college-related work must provide proof of liability insurance.
+Drones may not be used to monitor or record in areas with reasonable expectation of privacy (restrooms, locker rooms, residential rooms, changing rooms, daycare facilities, health treatment rooms, or for sensitive institutional/personal information).

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.